jpillora/spy/README.md

 go get -v github.com/jpillora/watcher
 ```

 :warning: `watcher` uses process groups to ensure all sub-processes have exited between restarts, so only Unix systems currently work.
-PR to add Windows accepted!
+A PR to add Windows support would be greatly appreciated!

 ### Usage